 More Helpful Resources

-If you have any further questions about the use or customization of these templates, please contact us at firstname.lastname@example.org.
+If you have any further questions about the use of these templates, please contact us at firstname.lastname@example.org.